SATAY-LL/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 In this figure, both the reads and the transposon counts are normalized with respect to the length of each gene (hence the graph represents the read density and transposon density).
 High transposon counts only occurs for non-essential genes, and therefore when a high transposon count is seen, it can be assigned nonessential with reasonable certainty.
-However, when the transposon count is low the there is a significant overlap between the two distribution and therefore there is no certainty whether this gene is essential or not (see also the section about 'Interpreting Transposon Counts & Reads').
+However, when the transposon count is low the there is a significant overlap between the two distributions and therefore there is no certainty whether this gene is essential or not (see also the section about 'Interpreting Transposon Counts & Reads').

 The data is also sensitive to postprocessing.
 It is expected that the trimming of the sequences is an important step.